Nonyko/rpgitens-api/README.md

  * ALLOWED_HOSTS=127.0.0.1, .localhost, .herokuapp.com

-If you decide to execute the fixtures, do it in this order: amors.json, weapontraits.json, weapons.json and ammos.json.
+If you decide to execute the fixtures, do it in this order:
+1. amors.json
+2. weapontraits.json
+3. weapons.json
+4. ammos.json.